oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 [`$count`](#SystemQueryOptioncount), and
 [`$search`](#SystemQueryOptionsearch)
 for collection-valued navigation properties.
+The same system query option, irrespective of casing or whether or not it is prefixed with a `$`, MUST NOT be specified more than once for a collection-valued navigation property.

 ::: example
 Example 124: all categories and for each category all related products